ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

+# Not working on for a while so I'm archiving this for the time being

 # OpenTube

 # I keep forgetting about this but I might make a version for myself thats closed source once I do this